Table of Contents Show

 Are National Parks Protected by Law?

 Yes, the National Parks are federal lands managed by the National Park Service.
-Because they are federal property, guests can find themselves in trouble if they misbehave or disrespect the park or the animals.
+Because they are federal property, guests can get in trouble if they misbehave or disrespect the park or its animals.

 Even simply taking or removing rocks, plants, or fossils from a park can get you in trouble, according to NPS code 2.1 and the Preservation of Natural, Cultural, and Archeological Resources.